 4. Follow Public Health Guidelines

 Follow all safety guidelines set forth by local health officials.
 Give your fellow visitors 6-feet of space, wash your hands, and/or use hand sanitizer often, and please stay home if you or anyone in your party feels ill.
-It is not required to wear a mask in public spaces in Wisconsin Dells, but individual businesses may require one so having one handy wouldn’t be a bad idea.
+Effective August 1, 2020, the state of Wisconsin issued an order that all residents and non-residents age five and older must wear a face covering indoors and in enclosed spaces such as outdoor restaurants, bars and public transportation.
+The order is in effect until September 28, 2020, or until a superseding order takes its place.
+Please check the frequently asked questions page for more information.

 5. Be Courteous